mhanratty/marketplaceux-usercollections/spec.md

 **Acceptance criteria for deleting a collection**
 * The delete collection button should always be at the bottom of the collection.
 * The user must confirm that the collection should be deleted.
-* If the user delete's the collection she should return to My Apps > Collections where she will see feedback that the collection was successfully deleted.
+* If the user delete's the collection she should return to the Collections screen where she will see feedback that the collection was successfully deleted.

 <a name="changecollectionbackground">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_changecollectionbackground.png)</a>